zubayrrr/vault-template/vault/index.md

 - [Obsidian-Table-Generator](https://github.com/quorafind/obsidian-table-generator) - A plugin for generate markdown table quickly like Typora
 - [PodNotes](https://github.com/chhoumann/PodNotes) -  a plugin for Obsidian that helps the user write notes on podcasts.
 - [obsidian-dataview ](https://github.com/blacksmithgu/obsidian-dataview) - A high-performance data index and query language over Markdown files.
+- [obsidian-wikipedia](https://github.com/jmilldotdev/obsidian-wikipedia) - Grabs information from Wikipedia for a topic and brings it into Obsidian notes

 ---